radish-es/casebook-property/content/cases/waterloo.md

 burden shifts to the respondent, under section 1, to justify the deprivation as a "reasonable" limit that is "demonstrably justified in a free and democratic society: see *Michaud*, at para.
 60. The same principles apply in regard to section 15(1) of the *Charter*: see *Abbotsford (City) v.
-Shantz*, at para.226.
+Shantz*, at para.
+226.

 I add one qualification to the above analysis described by the Ontario Court of Appeal in *R. v.
 Michaud*, based on the statement of Chief Justice McLachlin in *Charkaoui*, who explained, at para.
 12, that the first of the two steps to be established by the moving party are meant to examine whether "there has been or could be a deprivation of the right to life, liberty or security of the person."

 #### **Section 7 and the History of the "Right to Shelter" Cases**